- Academic Advising

 DSST (DANTES Standardized Subject Test)

-UTSA currently gives course credit for several of these exams.
+UTSA currently administers and awards course credit for several of these exams.
 Visit http://utsa.edu/testing/Dantes.html for a list of courses for credit as well as test location and registration information.

 FACT (Financial Accounting Competency Test)